 Stressed parents make the basis for another argument against homeschooling.
 The burden of a secure future for their child makes parents stressed.
 Moreover, a human, either he is a super parent, needs relief from his responsibilities.
 If he doesn’t get that relief, he becomes stressed and annoying.

 An annoying parent can lose his/her temperament.
 As a result, he can beat his child over small mistakes.
-Some parents lose their temperament too often and exert a negative impact on a child’s behavior.
+Some parents lose their temperaments too often and exert a negative impact on a child’s behavior.
 Moreover, a child would never differentiate you as a parent or a teacher.
 For him, you’re a single person, his parent.
 And it’s even more stressful for a child to be beaten by his parents than by his teacher.

 In contrast, a school teacher gets training to control his nerves.
 Therefore, it’s better to educate your child in a proper school setting.